amoses12/Competencies/AMoses_Competencies.md

-- [x] Knowledge of JSON and working with JSON objects *objects can be serialized into a string for easy storage, passage, and readability.
-Can then be deserialized back into their original state once they have been passed where they need to go*
+- [x] Knowledge of JSON and working with JSON objects

 - [x] Knowledge on how to traverse the DOM for element handles